superlucky8848/OAuthSample/ReadMe.md

 Sample Project that use OAuth 2.1 to secure SpringBoot API backend and Next.js frontend.

-## Step 1
+## Step 1: Create resource server

 Create an ordinary springboot project serving restful api.
+It'll serve the role of resource server and client of OAuth.

 ### Add dependecies